manymodels/public-ai/README.md

 [![White Paper Available Now](assets/whitepaper.png)](https://bit.ly/publicAIpaper){:target="_blank" rel="noopener"}

-## PAINT is the home for Public AI advocates, worldwide.

-- We host a Slack community which connects together experts from leading Public AI projects, thinktanks, and civil society groups.
-- We host a [seminar series](https://publicai.network/seminar) that shares insights from leaders in the field such as [Yoshua Bengio](https://archive.org/details/public-ai-bengio), [Diane Coyle](https://archive.org/details/public-ai-coyle), and [Larry Lessig](https://archive.org/details/public-ai-lessig)
-- We maintain a [shared definition](https://bit.ly/publicAIpaper){:target="_blank" rel="noopener"} of Public AI to coordinate our work

 ## What is public AI?

 - Public AI is **publicly accessible**: ensuring AI delivers benefits to all.